-Advise women of the potential risk to a fetus.
-Advise females of reproductive potential to use an effective, non-hormonal method of contraception since BRAFTOVI can render hormonal contraceptives ineffective, during treatment and for 2 weeks after the final dose of BRAFTOVI [see Use in Specific Populations (8.1, 8.3)].
+Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
+Advise females of reproductive potential to use an effective, non-hormonal method of contraception since BRAFTOVI can render hormonal contraceptives ineffective, during treatment and for 2 weeks after the last dose of BRAFTOVI [see Use in Specific Populations (8.1, 8.3)].

-5.7 Risks Associated with BRAFTOVI as a Single Agent
+5.9 Risks Associated with BRAFTOVI as a Single Agent